1. Home

 What Are Pre-Contract Deposits?

 Most people are more likely to associate holding deposits with rental properties, but there are some instances where a home buyer can end up paying a deposit to the seller.
-This type of payment is known as a pre-contract deposit and is requested by the seller and paid via the estate agent.

 The practice is legal, although not particularly common.